 by Craig Priebe, Dianne Jacob – 2015

 The author and chef take you on a tour of American pizzerias.
 This is one of the great books about pizza.
-The author explores the different regional takes on pizza from every corner of the great United States of America, including St. Louis and Connecticut.
-He even address gluten-free pizza dough.
+The author explores the different regional takes on pizza from every corner of the great United States of America, including St. Louis and New Haven apizza in Connecticut.
+He even addresses gluten-free pizza dough.

 In the U.S. traditional food is often chucked out the window in favor of regional specialties and the creative individuality that makes American great.
 He shares his finds, and a few interesting ones are Seattle’s white bean puree, asparagus, and Parmesan pizza.
 And the New Orleans inspired Louisiana pie made with crawfish étouffé.
 God bless American ingenuity.